jamtur01/pushover-weechat/README.md

     /ruby load pushover-weechat.rb

-It also requires a Pushover account and for you to create an appropriate application.
+It also requires a Pushover account.

 Setup
 -----

-Set your Pushover API key.

-    /set plugins.var.ruby.pushover-weechat.apikey 123456789abcdefgh

 Set your Pushover user key.